pivotal-cf/docs-book-scdf/README.md

 ## What's in This Repo

-Here you'll find the configuration and templates for the SCDF for PCF documentation.
+Here you'll find the configuration and templates for the Pivotal SCDF documentation.

 This repository *does not* contain the actual documentation content.
 Actual content is contained in the topic repositories listed in the `config.yml` file.